JanosGit/Resvg4JUCE/README.md

 # Resvg4JUCE
-A JUCE module that wraps the resvg SVG rendering library in a JUCE compatible interface
+A JUCE module that wraps the resvg SVG rendering library in a JUCE compatible interface.
+The project is currently based on resvg 0.19.0.

 This is an attempt to use resvg to overcome problems with the JUCE integrated SVG rendering facility.
 It comes with two important classes:
 `jb::Resvg::RenderTree`, which encapsulates a subset of the original resvg interface in a convenient C++ class.
 It allows rendering SVG files to a `juce::Image`. `jb::SVGComponent` is a `juce::Component` that owns a render tree and automatically displays the rendered image on the components surface.